btimby/CCDOSD/README.md

 The first step is to try to emulate the control board using an arduino.
 There are two possibilities:

+## Analog pin

- - Use an analog pin on an arduino to output the desired voltage.
+Use an analog pin on an arduino to output the desired voltage.
 An arduino can only handle a small current on an analog output pin.
 Depending on the current drawn by the camera, this may be issufficient.
 Also, the analog output is PWM, which may or may not work.

 ```
               +------+